NipunAgarwal16/Autonomous-Vehicle-Localization-Using-Onboard-Sensors-and-HD-Geolocated-Maps/README.md

 ## Credits

-We are thankful to the support of mentors and advisors of this Project:
+I am extremely thankful to the support of mentors and advisors of this Project:

 Dr. Bing Li
 (Professor,Clemson University International Center for Automotive Research (CU-ICAR))